martpie/teeny-conf/README.md

 ## API

-All operations are synchronous to avoid multiple successive save conflicts.
-An async mode may come in the future if people ask for it.
+Most of the operations have two versions: a synchronous and an asynchronous one, depending of your needs.

 ### Constructor

+`new teeny(configPath)`

+#### Params

-`new teeny(configPath)`, `configPath` being the filename where you want your config.
+`configPath`: the filename where you want your config / your config already is.

 ### teenyconf.loadOrCreate(defaultConfig, callback)

 load a config file or create it if it does not exist.
-If `pathToFile` does not exist, a file will be created with the wanted name, and `defaultConfig` in.
+If `pathToFile` does not exist, a file will be created with the wanted name passed in the constructor, and `defaultConfig` in.
 If `defaultConfig` is not defined, this will be an empty object.

 ### teenyconf.loadOrCreateSync(defaultConfig)